jbgreer/The-Little-Alchemist/README.md

-# TheLittleAlchemist
+# The Little Alchemist

 A little schemer schemes; a little alchemist creates elixirs.

-The Little Schemer exercises in Elixir.
+The [Little Schemer, 4th Edition](https://mitpress.mit.edu/9780262560993/the-little-schemer/) exercises in Elixir.

 This isn't complete, but I'm walking through some of the questions and attempting to create similar solutions.